For Fuel and Food

 Our Leadership Team

-Our Kenyan-led team is transforming cassava into two essentials: clean cooking fuel and abundant food.
+Our Kenyan-led team is turning cassava into Kenya's next strategic fuel, with food security woven in.
 We bring expertise across bioenergy, agriculture, infrastructure, climate finance, and community development.

 Corporate Team